mattwojo/webvr/webvr-docs/webvr-with-edge.md

 We used [A-Frame](https://aframe.io), a web framework for building VR experiences, to set up these simple VR tests and embedded them using [CodePen](https://codepen.io/).

-## WebVR and WebGL
-If you are already using WebGL to render interactive 3D graphics in a browser, the switch to WebVR will be a natural continuation of your work.
-We will have more documentation and interactive demos utilizing WebVR and WebGL coming soon.

-## Related videos
-MR motion controllers video: https://www.youtube.com/watch?v=1nlcdDNOdm8 Mixed Reality blends physical and virtual spaces (what is mixed reality?): https://youtu.be/_xpI0JosYUk